MDS SI Group Ranked #1 in UAE and Among Top 5 in KSA in Leading Analyst Firm’s Worldwide Semiannual Services Tracker

 Date

-(MENAFN- Pro Global) MDS System Integration (SI) Group continues to cement its leadership in the GCC’s IT services industry, with the latest IDC Semiannual Services Tracker 2023H2 ranking the company #1 in the UAE and among the Top 5 in Saudi Arabia for 2023 market share.
+(MENAFN- Nausheen Shamsher) Dubai, UAE – October 12, 2024 – MDS System Integration (SI) Group continues to cement its leadership in the GCC’s IT services industry, with the latest IDC Semiannual Services Tracker 2023H2 ranking the company #1 in the UAE and among the Top 5 in Saudi Arabia for 2023 market share.

 KSA Excellence

-In Saudi Arabia, MDS SI Group ranks among the Top 5 IT service providers, demonstrating strong year-on-year growth of 18% in managed services, particularly in data center infrastructure, managed services, and IT outsourcing, which is being propelled by the government’s Vision 2030 initiatives, which prioritize cloud technologies, AI, and digital transformation.
+In Saudi Arabia, MDS SI Group ranks among the Top 5 IT service providers, demonstrating strong year-on-year growth of 18% in managed services, particularly in data center infrastructure , managed services , and IT outsourcing, being propelled by the government’s Vision 2030 initiatives, which prioritize cloud technologies, AI, and digital transformation

 A Strong Regional Footprint